michael-collins/creative-research-book/projects/ritual/deliver_project_explainer_video.md

 ## Creating and exporting the video (recommended)

+1. Create a presentation folder on your computer and save everything to this folder.
-1. Create a PowerPoint or Google Slides presentation in widescreen aspect ratio
+2. Create a PowerPoint or Google Slides presentation in widescreen aspect ratio
-2. Export the slides as images
+3. Export the slides as images
-3. Record an audio narration for each slide using quicktime (should be about 1-3 minutes of audio)
+4. Record an audio narration for each slide using quicktime (should be about 1-3 minutes of audio)
-4. Import the images and audio into premiere pro or aftereffects
+5. Import the images and audio into premiere pro or aftereffects
 6. Edit and export using H.264 format.
 This should be a small file size.

 ## Additional software tutorials